ua-datalab/QNLP/Project-Plan.md

 		 	- status:
 - Non English
 	- ## Spanish
- 		- Classical 1 (bobcat parser, spider ansatz, pytorch model, pytorchtrainer)
+ 		- **Classical 1 (bobcat parser, spider ansatz, pytorch model, pytorchtrainer)**
-   			- status: mismatch datatype **Should be an easy fix**. check branch spanish 	- - also check if exposing val helps.
+   			- **status: error mismatch datatype**Should be an easy fix.check branch spanish 		- - update: Turns out not so easy fix
+      - 	- - also check if exposing val helps.--nope same error.
-      		- - also will increeasing base dimension help
+          	- - - also will increeasing base dimension help
           	- - also build bobcat parser locally- there are some words which its giving dimension of 10- even in small sentences? i mean the word itself is n_ something. which means just one noun. then why 10? update, the word is NameError("name 'y_9__n' is not defined"). in sentence 15, eh tanto problema
-          	  - - use suprress_exceptions=True
+          	  - - use suprress_exceptions=True--nope same error
-          	    - dont use remove_cups
+          	    - dont use remove_cups--- nope same error
       		- Classical2  (Spider parser, spider ansatz, pytorch model, pytorchtrainer)
         		 - status: doesnt even start
       		 	- possible solution: **should be an easy fix** this is being worked on another branch. called spanish. do merge